The Edna Farnsworth Grave

 Edna Farnsworth Grave Restoration Project

-• straightening, stabilizing, and leveling the main polished granite monument;
+• straightening, stabilizing, and levelling the main polished granite monument;

 • straightening and stabilizing the four granite corner posts;